Pediatric Orthopedic Surgeons treating Leg Muscle Strain

 When can a child with a leg muscle strain return to physical activities or sports?

 • The timeline for returning to physical activities varies depending on the severity of the strain.
-It’s important for children to follow their healthcare provider’s guidance.
+Children need to follow their healthcare provider’s guidance.

-• Generally, children can gradually resume activities once they are pain-free, have regained strength, and have full range of motion in the injured leg.
+• Generally, children can gradually resume activities once pain-free, regain strength, and have a full range of motion in the injured leg.

 • Returning too early can increase the risk of re-injury, so it’s essential to be patient and follow a structured rehabilitation plan.